reactjs/react-router-tutorial/lessons/06-params/README.md

 # URL Params

-Consider the following urls:
+Consider the following URLs:

 ```
 /repos/reactjs/react-router
 /repos/facebook/react
 ```

-These urls would match a route path like this:
+These URLs would match a route path like this:

 ```
 /repos/:userName/:repoName
 ```

-The parts that start with `:` are url parameters whose values will be parsed out and made available to route components on `this.props.params[name]`.
+The parts that start with `:` are URL parameters whose values will be parsed out and made available to route components on `this.props.params[name]`.